ppamorim/camerite-android-exercise/README.md

 }]
 ```

-- id: Id of the camera on database.
+- id: Id of the camera on database;
-- title: Title of the camera.
+- title: Title of the camera;
 - video_address: Address of the video, can be a .mp4.
 - views: Total of view for the video.
 - user.id: Id of the user.